justinedbdev/quaiantique2/README.md

 - Sequence diagram based on the "Book a table" functionality
 - Corporate identity and style guide
 - Wireframes
 All these documents can be viewed at the end of the Read Me.

+My website is available here: https://quaiantique23.herokuapp.com/

 ## Utilisation